codeland-ecosystem/manager/ops/docs/api.md

-Thank you for the feedback.
-I'll add back the samples and include the missing runner details in the API documentation.
-Here's the updated documentation:

----

 # CodeLand API Documentation

 ## Overview

 The CodeLand API allows you to manage and execute code on remote runners.
 This documentation outlines the available API endpoints and their functionality.

+This document was generated with chatPT.

 ## Base URL